 So, who is LaTonia?
 Let’s start with the basics, I am an African American woman from Detroit, MI.
+The Eastside of Detroit to be exact!
 I am the proud mother of a beautiful daughter, Imani who is 16 years old.

 In 2005, after eleven years of starting and stopping, I finally finished college, earning my Bachelor’s degree in Business Administration from Baker College.
 I then started the process of building a career in the non-profit industry.
 Following that, in 2011 I graduated from Wayne State University with a Master’s degree in Social Work.
 At this point, I was honed in on my career goals.
 I knew that I wanted to work with women in need, particularly homeless and vulnerable women; I knew that I wanted to work in a homeless shelter; and I knew that I wanted to be a leader in the non-profit industry.
-By the way, there are so many stories and experiences between all of this, the loss of my father, the tumultuous relationship with my mother, the recent death of my mother and revelation of her mental illness, marriage, divorce, home ownership, family stuff, church stuff, wonderful friendships, intimate relationships, and so on.
-But I will talk more about those experiences at a later date.
-I often joke that like a cat I have lived 9 lives!
-I have been a teenage mother, a single mother, a married mother, a stripper, a church girl, a home owner, had jobs, lost jobs, been in leadership, had no money, had a little money, been depressed and suicidal, and so much more.
-Most people live one way, single dimensional, but I have a multidimensional experience.
-Which leads to…………………….